 When Torridge District Council noted the East-the-Water Wharves as important for the economic regeneration of the whole town, the vision for the Brunswick Wharf Development was born.
 Red Earth Developments has been keen to take on this project since 2012 and is resolved to regenerate the area with the essence of Bideford in mind.

-Following a successful public consultation in June 2020 and further design development resulting from feedback given, Red Earth has now submitted a planning application to Torridge District Council.
+Following a successful public consultation in June 2020 and further design development resulting from feedback given, Red Earth is delighted to say that as of 31st March 2021 Torridge District Council has granted planning permission.

 Red Earth’s vision is to transform a currently bleak and under-utilised area into a vibrant new heart for the community, which aims to complement, not compete with the town centre.
 The proposals aim for excellence in design, respect for the historical significance of the wharves and the highest sustainability standards.
 The proposals will provide homes and a leisure destination that will be a wonderful addition to Bideford’s built landscape.